g200kg/kicad-gerberzipper/README.md

 | SubtractMaskFromSilk   | Make sure that silk printing does not cover areas where copper is exposed, such as pads.
 Normally check.
 | UseExtendedX2format    | Uses Gerber extended format.
 It is better not to check because there are many companies that do not support it.
 | CoodinateFormat46      | Set the coordinate accuracy to `4.6,unit mm`.
 You can select `4.5,unit mm` or `4.6,unit mm`, but in most cases `4.6,unit mm` can be used.
+| IncludeNetlistInfo     | This is an option to embed the netlist info in the Gerber.
+It is not normally used in data for the board manufacturer.
 | Drill                  | A drill file in Excellon format.
 Gerber X2 format is not supported.
 | DrillMap               | Drill map file.
 Some manufacturer may require it.
 The format depends on `MapFileFormat`.
 | NPTH                   | Drill file for non-plated holes.
 Not required if MergePTHandNPTH is checked.